winningproduct/learn-portal/content/4-plan/09-define-key-metric-tests.md

 ---
 title: "Define Key Metric Tests"
 metaTitle: "Define Key Metric Tests | WP"
-metaDescription: "Software Testing Metric is be defined as a quantitative measure that helps to estimate the progress, quality, and health of a software testing effort.
-A Metric defines in quantitative terms the degree to which a system, system component, or process possesses a given attribute.
-The ideal example to understand metrics would be a weekly mileage of a car compared to its ideal mileage recommended by the manufacturer."
+metaDescription: "Key metric tests defines the quantative measurements to evaluate the health of a software product.
+These metrics should be evaluated continuously to ensure quality of the product when new functionalities, technologies and methodologies are introduced to the exisiting produc"

 metaTags:
   - Plan